• Log in

 RockMerch is an online store specializing in vinyl records, official band merchandise, pop culture merchandise, and rock band-themed apparel and accessories.

-Their form below is a good example of how to keep things simple.
+Their form below is a simple but good example of classic email capture form:

 Image source: RockMerch